Aryaman33/Modelling_and_Simulation/README.md

 Container Transport Simulation Model
 A discrete-event simulation model for optimizing container transport logistics from a Chinese gold mine to Hamburg, Germany.
-Developed as part of the Modelling and Simulation course at National College of Ireland.

 🎯 Project Overview
 Simulates the transport of 2,000 FEU (40ft containers) monthly through a multi-modal logistics chain: